prlaurence/postgres/pg-ssl-setup.md

 # PostgresSQL SSL Configuration

 These instructions will guide you through the process of configuring PostgreSQL to use SSL for secure connections.
 We'll be placing an intermediate CA in the chain of trust.
-While this is not strictly necessary, it is a good idea as it allows you to keep your root CA certificate safe (i.e. offline).
+While this is not strictly necessary, it is a good idea as it allows you to keep your root CA safe (i.e. offline) once the intermediate certificates have been created.
 In the case of a security breach only the intermediate certificate needs to be revoked.

 We'll show how to create a self-signed root CA for the purposes of demonstration, but feel free to substitute your own root CA .